 • According to a 2023 report by the OECD, high capital costs of smart waste management equipment can exceed USD 100,000 per unit, limiting adoption by smaller municipalities.

-• As noted by the Global Waste Management Outlook (GWMO) 2022 report, over 40% of developing nations still lack basic infrastructure to support modern waste equipment, restricting market penetration.
+• According to the Global Waste Management Outlook (GWMO) 2022 report, over 40% of developing nations still lack basic infrastructure to support modern waste equipment, restricting market penetration.

 WASTE MANAGEMENT EQUIPMENT MARKET REGIONAL INSIGHTS

-Expansion in End-Use Industries and Manufacturing Plants to lead North America in the Global Market
+Expansion in End-Use Industries and Manufacturing Plants to lead Asia Pacific in the Global Market

 KEY INDUSTRY PLAYERS